If you’re asking yourself, “how do you rank in Google Maps,” then you’ve come to the right place.

 Below you’ll find a comparison of the most popular local listing management tools.
 The links at the top of the table will send you to each tool’s free listing check, but keep in mind that it usually triggers outreach campaigns designed to sell you on their solution if you check your listings.
 Each of these tools offers slightly different services, and the best local citation tool for your business depends on your current local SEO situation and business.
 For example, if you’re looking for a more comprehensive SEO tool, SEMrush might make the most sense.
 However, if you’re looking for a comprehensive local citation service, Whitespark would probably make the most sense for you.

 |Price (depends on # of locations and level of service)

 (Starting at $100/month) + $40/month

-Ready to do Local SEO Properly & Drive More Business?
+Now that You Know How to do Local SEO Properly are you Ready to Get More Business?

 If you’re looking for more information on how to improve your organic presence online, check out our SEO best practices checklist.

 Local SEO can be complex, and there is a lot to do, especially for new businesses and companies with citation issues.
 It is possible to do local well on your own, but that’s not the business you’re in, and it takes time away from improving your business’ services and/or products.